 Hurdle requirement - Cloud (online) students only

-Attendance at a 3 day seminar held during trimester at Waterfront (Geelong) campus
+Attendance at a 3 day seminar held during trimester at Waterfront (Geelong) campus - dates to be advised

 Maidment, J. & Egan, R. (eds.)
 (2009) Practice Skills for Social Work & Welfare.
 More than just common sense.
 Second Edition.
 Allen & Unwin.
 Crows Nest.

 Unit Fee Information